fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 )
 ```

-This is however **not recommended** and can cause bad problems even if it seems to be working just fine.
+This is, however, **not recommended** and can cause undesired problems even if it seems to be working just fine.
 Read more [from here](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318).

 ### Refactoring modules

 Let's tidy the code up a bit.
-We are only interested in the field _notes_ of the props, so let's receive that straight using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):
+We are only interested in the field _notes_ of the props, so let's retrieve that directly using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):

 ```js
 const App = ({ notes }) => { // highlight-line